 Central Connecticut State University Selected as Carnegie "Community Engagement Institution" by Carnegie Foundation for the Advancement of Teaching

-New Britain, CT – Central Connecticut State University has been designated as a Carnegie Community Engagement Institution by the Carnegie Foundation for the Advancement of Teaching.
-CCSU is one of 115 U.S. colleges and universities selected this year for the special classification.
+In 2011, Central Connecticut State University was designated as a Carnegie Community Engagement Institution by the Carnegie Foundation for the Advancement of Teaching.
+CCSU was one of 115 U.S. colleges and universities selected that year for the special classification.

 “We are honored to be named as a Carnegie Community Engagement Institution.
 It puts CCSU in a distinctive category and acknowledges our support and advancement in community engagement,” says Provost and Vice President of Academic Affairs Carl Lovitt.
 “Our ultimate aim is to prepare students to be thoughtful, responsible and successful citizens, as we partner with our community to help address serious problems, realize opportunities, and stimulate revitalization.”